Updated: 07-05-2026

 The document identifies over 90 Federal policy actions across three pillars – Accelerating Innovation, Building American AI Infrastructure, and Leading in International Diplomacy and Security.

-Key aspects of AMERICA’s AI ACTION PLAN
+What are key aspects of AMERICA’s AI ACTION PLAN?

-- Exporting American AI
+1. Exporting American AI

-The Commerce and State Departments will partner with industry to deliver secure, full-stack AI export packages – including hardware, models, software, applications, and standards – to America’s friends and allies around the world. - Promoting rapid buildout of data centers
+The Commerce and State Departments will partner with industry to deliver secure, full-stack AI export packages – including hardware, models, software, applications, and standards – to America’s friends and allies around the world.

-Expediting and modernizing permits for data centers and semiconductor fabs, as well as creating new national initiatives to increase high-demand occupations like electricians and HVAC technicians. - Enabling innovation and adoption
+Expediting and modernizing permits for data centers and semiconductor fabs, as well as creating new national initiatives to increase high-demand occupations like electricians and HVAC technicians.

-Removing Federal regulations that hinder AI development and deployment, and seeking private sector input on rules to remove. - Upholding free speech in frontier models
+Removing Federal regulations that hinder AI development and deployment, and seeking private sector input on rules to remove.

 Updating Federal procurement guidelines to ensure that the government only contracts with frontier large language model developers who ensure that their systems are objective and free from top-down ideological bias.